Exabel/api/exabel/api/data/doc/entities.rst

 Entity types
 ************

 An *entity type* is a group of entities having similar real world meaning, for instance company, web domain, brand, or region.
+Every entity has a single entity type.

+The available entity types provided by Exabel are the following:

+.. list-table:: Entity types
+    :widths: 25 40 20
+    :header-rows: 1

+    * - Entity type
+      - Resource name
+      - Customers can create entities
+    * - brand
+      - ``entityTypes/brand``
+      - yes
+    * - company
+      - ``entityTypes/company``
+      - no
+    * - country
+      - ``entityTypes/country``
+      - no
+    * - listing
+      - ``entityTypes/listing``
+      - no
+    * - regional
+      - ``entityTypes/regional``
+      - no
+    * - security
+      - ``entityTypes/security``
+      - no
+    * - web_domain
+      - ``entityTypes/web_domain``
+      - no

+A regional is a group of listings (of the same security) with the same trading currency in the same region.
+The other entity types should be self-explanatory.

+It is not possible to create a new entity type through the API.
+If you need a new entity type, please contact us at support@exabel.com.

 The collection id for entity types is ``entityTypes``.